SAP-samples/cloud-btp-cli-api-codejam/CEI.md

 ]
 ```

+Observe how each inner array itself contains one or more arrays, one per plan; in this sample output, the `abap-trial` service offering has one plan, and the `credstore` and `xsuaa` service offerings each have two plans.

 #### Transform the array of arrays into a simpler list

 Now we have the data that we want in a structure that almost represents what we need, it's time to transform that into a simpler list.